edm00se/modernize-ng1/docs/Migrate.md

 ### ngMessages

 This application makes use of [a shared error message template, via ngMessages][ng-messages-template].
 The ngMessages implementation suffers the same issue encountered in the router.
-Without being able to pass a string literal, converting the HTML partial into a script tag with `type="text/ng-template"` was the way to go.
+Without being able to pass a string literal, converting the HTML partial into a script tag with `type="text/ng-template"` was the way to go; parked at the bottom of the [`index.html`](../src/index.html).

 ```html
 <script type="text/ng-template" id="generic-error-messages">